kristopolous/DRR/indycast.net/about.md

  * Often the best shows are on at inconvenient hours
  * These shows are rarely archived
  * When the shows are archived, they have the following properties
-    * I often need itunes, which I don't have
+    * Often a proprietary solution such as iTunes is required.
-    * They break the show down into small units that must be reconstituted manually
+    * Shows are often broken into small units that must be reconstituted manually.
-    * You have to know every show and stations individual site
+    * You have to know every show and stations individual website.
-    * The retention policy of the audio and when it is availabe widely varies
+    * The retention policy of the audio and when it is availabe widely varies.

+Essentially the existing landscape is laborious to use, inconsistent, technically restricted, and very incomplete in coverage.

 ### History

-In 2010, I made a shell-scripted solution for this: cron would fire off a downloader which would timestamp a webstream.
+In 2010, I made a shell-scripted solution: cron fires off a downloader that timestamps a webstream.

 This worked great.
 I wanted to share it with everyone.